jasongodev/osi4kjb-stripe-add-billing-address/README.md

 ### Will this work if my checkout page includes PayPal?

-If you have Stripe and Paypal enabled in your offers, the script will only work for Stripe payments.
+If you have Stripe and PayPal enabled in your offers, the script will only work for Stripe payments.

-The script only affects the codes related to your own Kajabi-linked Stripe account.
+The script only affects the codes related to your Kajabi-linked Stripe account.
 It will not affect the code integration with PayPal.
 It will not include the address details when the form is submitted to PayPal.

 ### Will this affect how Kajabi Payments powered by Stripe submits data to Stripe?

-If you have your own Kajabi-linked Stripe account and Kajabi Payments enabled in your offers, the script will only work for your own Stripe account's payments.
+If you have your Kajabi-linked Stripe account and Kajabi Payments enabled in your offers, the script will only work for your own Stripe account's payments.

-The script only affects the codes related to your own Kajabi-linked Stripe account.
+The script only affects the codes related to your Kajabi-linked Stripe account.
 It will not affect the codes and routines related to Kajabi Payments even if it is based on Stripe Connect.
 Also, Kajabi Payments uses Kajabi's US-based Stripe account which does not need the complete address details during payment authorization.

 ### Will this affect the speed of my checkout page?